 But what if this is only one side of the story?
 What if our attitude about stress mediates the affect that it has on us?
 What if our mindset determines the outcome of the challenges and hardships that are an everyday part of our lives?
 What if stress also develops our character, our problem solving ability and our sensitivity and compassion for others?
 What if it increases motivation and determination?

 Will we crash and burn or will we be the phoenix rising from the ashes?
 Maybe the choice is really up to us.

 Psychologist, Alia Crum has spent years doing research on the power of mindset on the effects of everyday stress.
 Take a look at this video to learn more about her findings:

 Convinced that stress has benefits?
 How do you make sure that you tap into those benefits?
 How do you avoid the adverse effects?
 Here are Dr. Crum’s findings:

-- Acknowledge stress- Instead of pretending stress doesn’t exist, avoiding stress or even trying to overcome stress, acknowledge what is and give it a name.
-In this way we begin the process of problem solving and coping.
+- Acknowledge stress- Instead of pretending stress doesn’t exist, avoiding stress or even trying to overcome stress, acknowledge what it is and give it a name.
+It helps if the name is specific.
+For example: “how to sell more in my business?” is better than “STRESSED OUT”.
+In this way, we begin the process of problem solving and coping.
 We actually move the stressor in our brain from the fight or flight response region of the brain to the prefrontal cortex which is the problem solving part of the brain.

 - Recognize the positive possibilities- This is not the same as mindlessly taking a Pollyanna approach to stress.
 On the other hand, it does mean that we don’t continually dwell on the disastrous effects of the problem either.
 When we go on a rant or decide to vent our frustration with others, we are aren’t fixing the problem but rather adding fuel to the fire.
 Be honest.
 How often has something positive come out of a session of venting?
 Don’t you feel even more justified and resigned about the problem?
 Instead anticipate the potential positive outcomes of the situation.